create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### void **setTransform** (*translation*, *rotation*, *scaleFactor*, *scaleOrientation*, *center*)

 Sets the SFMatrix3d/f to the passed values. *translation* is an SFVec2d/f object, *rotation* is a Number, *scaleFactor* is a SFVec2d/f object, *scaleOrientation* is a Number and *center* is a SFVec2d/f object.

-Any of the rightmost parameters can be omitted.
+Any of the rightmost parameters can be omitted, or any parameter can be `null`.
 In other words, the method can take from 0 to 5 parameters.
 For example, you can specify 0 parameters (resulting in a identity matrix), 1 parameter (a translation), 2 parameters (a translation and a rotation), 3 parameters (a translation, rotation and a scaleFactor), etc. Any unspecified parameter is set to its default as specified in the **Transform** node section of the X3D specification.

-#### void **getTransform** (*translation*, *rotation*, *scaleFactor*)
+#### void **getTransform** (*translation*, *rotation*, *scaleFactor*, *scaleOrientation*, *center*)

 Decomposes the SFMatrix3d/f and returns the components in the passed *translation*, *rotation*, and *scaleFactor* objects*. rotation* is a SFVec3d/f where x and y are the complex value of the rotation and z is the rotation angle in radians.
 The other types of the parameters are the same as in **setTransform**.

-Any projection or shear information in the matrix is ignored.
+Any of the rightmost parameters can be omitted, or any parameter can be `null`.
+In other words, the method can take from 0 to 5 parameters.
+For example, you can specify 0 parameters (resulting in a identity matrix), 1 parameter (a translation), 2 parameters (a translation and a rotation), 3 parameters (a translation, rotation and a scaleFactor), etc. Any unspecified parameter is set to its default as specified in the **Transform** node section of the X3D specification.

+A center with any value can be specified, around which rotation occurs, and scale takes place.

+#### Number **determinant** ()

+Returns the determinant of this object's matrix.

 #### SFMatrix3d/f **inverse** ()